loreanvictor/quel/README.md

 console.log(y.get())
 ```

-Expression functions might get aborted mid-execution.
+Async expressions might get aborted mid-execution.
 You can handle those events by passing a second argument to `observe()`:
 ```js
 let ctrl = new AbortController()